Check out the healthcare trends we tracked in 2021:

-The referralMD Annual Healthcare Technology Report of 2016.
-Read the 2017 review here
+The ReferralMD Annual Healthcare Technology Report of 2016.

 Update: Read the latest technology review for 2017

-Here are some of the top healthcare technologies of 2016 and beyond…
+Here are some of the top healthcare technologies from 2016 looking forward…

 1. The Star Trek Style Tricorder

 To start off, Yes I am a Star Trek Nerd, loved almost every series, especially TNG (The Next Generation), and no not because I shave my head like Patrick Stewart.

 Qualcomm has a contest, called XPrize, that was just extended till 2017 for 7 final teams developing the almighty Tricorder featured in the picture below from the popular Star Trek series.
 The winner receives $10 million to bring the device to reality.Star Trek has always inspired millions of people, including myself to reach beyond what we thought was possible and achieve the impossible.
 And futuristic medical devices are no different.

 In the fictional Star Trek universe, a tricorder is a multifunction hand-held device used for sensor scanning, data analysis, and recording data.
 Three primary variants of the tricorder appear in Star Trek, issued by the fictional organization Starfleet.
 The standard tricorder is a general-purpose device used primarily to scout unfamiliar areas, make a detailed examination of living things, and record and review technical data.
 The medical tricorder is used by doctors to help diagnose diseases and collect bodily information about a patient.